us0p/alexandria/planning/project_ideas.md

 # Project ideas
+## Indexed search
+How an indexed search works?
+What about a relevance search?
+How to design it?
+How to implement it?
+## Shortening URL service
+A service that shortens an URL
 ## Stay up to date
 A software that pulls updates about specified techs from many sources to give you the most recent information about the tech world.